towolf/towolf.github.com/docs/PsychDemos/MovieDemo.markdown

   vertical blank would occur while the CRT beam retraced to the upper left corner of the display.

-  In contrast, PTB\-3 onscreen windows by default have not one but two
+  In contrast, PTB-3 onscreen windows by default have not one but two
   buffers:  the front buffer and the back buffer.
-In double\-buffered mode, all [Screen](/docs/Screen) drawing commands are issued to the back buffer, where what is drawn is hidden from view.
+In double-buffered mode, all [Screen](/docs/Screen) drawing commands are issued to the back buffer, where what is drawn is hidden from view.
 The contents of the back buffer remain hidden from view until The [Screen](/docs/Screen)\('[Flip](/docs/Flip)', ...\) command is